joshuahwfwEE/master_axi/README.md

 axi is a popular interface, it can use in implementation of both control path and data path

 this topic we will implement 4 types transfer and compare them in detail:
+here using vitis hls for implementation the following 4 types:
-1. single beats transfer
+1. single beats transfer:
    an AXI master that issues requests, one at a time, and then waits for the response from that request before issuing a second request, don’t need to keep track of how many transactions are outstanding at all.

 2. single beats pipelined:
    to imporve its performace, you will need to issue multiple requests without waiting for their responses.
-This is the purpose of the single beat pipelined master.
+   This is the purpose of the single beat pipelined master, but it need to keep track of how many transactions are outstanding.
    A single beat pipelined master will potentially issue multiple single beat requests before ever getting the first response.

-3. Bursting, single channel:
+4. Bursting, single channel:
    this master can deal with single bus to the slave of xilinx axi block ram interface

-4. Bursting, multiple channel:
+5. Bursting, multiple channel:
    this master can deal with multiple bus's different requset like axi crossbar

-the difference of above is the throughput of data, in the same time continous beat can process multiple read or write operation each beat while single beat process 1 operation each beat
-but something should be beware:
+the difference between 1 and 2 is the throughput of data because of the number of transaction outstanding,
+1 only process 1 transaction and waiting its response while 2 process multiple transaction.

+#notice that increasing the number of transaction outstanding will beware:

 1.  deal with burst addressing and length calculations.
 Bursts to or from a fixed address can be no longer than 16 beats in length.
 If the address increments, however, bursts of 256 beats are allowed.
 Bursts are not allowed to cross 4kB boundaries.